Be a leader at a leading company

 Entry-level consultants make an impact

-Cassandra, a graduate of University of Maryland, joined Consulting by Degrees - Public Sector in July 2011!
+Cassandra, a graduate of University of Maryland, joined Consulting by Degrees - Public Sector.
 We asked Cassandra, If you had two pieces of advice to share with other university students looking for a career in consulting what would they be?

 “First, I would tell them to be ready for anything.
 I happen to be working on a very large project that's been around for four years already.
 However, I have friends dressing in suits, working for Generals, friends on projects of only three people, and others working on proposals (projects that are just in the works).
 Second, I’d tell them to be ready, open, and excited.
 Each opportunity is different and awards you with different experiences, so being eager and motivated to learn is crucial to your success.”